CuckooDuo/CuckooDuo/README.md

-# CuckooDuo: Extensible Dynamic Perfect Hashing for Remote Memory Key-Value Store
+# CuckooDuo: Extendible RDMA-based Remote Memory KV Store with Dynamic Perfect Hashing Index

-This repository contains all related code of our paper "CuckooDuo: Extensible Dynamic Perfect Hashing for Remote Memory Key-Value Store".
+This repository contains all related code of our paper "Extendible RDMA-based Remote Memory KV Store with Dynamic Perfect Hashing Index".

 **Our codes can automatically reproduce all experimental results (figures) in our paper.**